PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 ![Multistore module compatibility](/assets/images/2021/06/multistore_module_compatibility.png)

 The third thing was to help contributors to develop & make their modules compatible with multistore.
-For this, an [example module](https://github.com/PrestaShop/example-modules/pull/64) has been developed and the [multistore dev doc](https://devdocs.prestashop.com/1.7/development/multistore/configuration-forms/) has been updated.
+For this, an [example module](https://github.com/PrestaShop/example-modules/pull/64) has been developed and the [multistore developer documentation](https://devdocs.prestashop.com/1.7/development/multistore/configuration-forms/) has been updated.

 ## VI.
 Linklist module
 The [linklist module](https://github.com/PrestaShop/ps_linklist) allows displaying links such as Terms & conditions, new products, contact, sitemap … in the footer.